Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – 14th level: Gains 3% Magic Resistance per level (starting with 42% at 14th level).
 – 20th level: Becomes immune to non-magical weapons.
 – Thieving abilities: Move Silently, Hide In Shadows, Find Traps (but not disarm) and Detect Illusion.
-Monks can distribute 10 skill points per level.
+Monks can distribute 10 skill points per level (20 points at level 1).
 - Gets one bonus feat at levels 22 and 28.
 – Alignment restricted to lawful.
 – Hit Die: d8